 For me, travel means adventure and I don’t say that loosely.
 Yvon Chouinard, the founder of Patagonia once said, “The word ‘adventure’ has just gotten overused.
 For me, adventure is when everything goes wrong.
 That’s when the adventure starts.”
 I couldn’t agree more.

-Throughout my years; I’ve been robbed, scammed, ended up in hospital, drugged, drank fake alcohol, given fake medication, been in sketchy fake taxi’s, suffered through both hypothermia and altitude sickness, hyperventilated, broken bones, gotten skin infections, been stung by jellyfish, nearly drowned, had a scary close call skydiving, taken anti-malaria medication that sent me crazy, and have been agonized by food poisoning more times than I care to count… There were even those days where I had to use my backpack as a pillow because I didn’t trust the other 23 people in the room.
+Throughout my years; I’ve been robbed, scammed, ended up in the hospital, drugged, drunk fake alcohol, given fake medication, been in sketchy fake taxi’s, suffered through both hypothermia and altitude sickness, hyperventilated, broken bones, gotten skin infections, been stung by jellyfish, nearly drowned, had a scary close call skydiving, taken anti-malaria medication that sent me crazy, and have been agonized by food poisoning more times than I care to count… There were even those days where I had to use my backpack as a pillow because I didn’t trust the other 23 people in the room.
 It’s through this long list of less than ideal conditions and distressing situations where, amidst all of the discomforts and scary moments, I also found occasions of absolute brilliance.
-Perhaps that sums up my take on life in general; you can’t have the incredible highs without the discouraging lows but it’s that roller-coaster of emotions that traveling gives you; that when you get off the ride, all you want to do is ride it again.
+Perhaps that sums up my take on life in general; you can’t have the incredible highs without the discouraging lows but it’s that roller-coaster of emotions that travelling gives you; that when you get off the ride, all you want to do is ride it again.

-When did you first decide to put together a ‘before 30 bucket list’?
+When did you first decide to put together a ‘before 30 bucket-list?

-I moved to Hong Kong for my final semester of University when I was 20 years old.
+I moved to Hong Kong for my final semester of university when I was 20 years old.
 I remember thinking then about how time felt like it was moving so quickly, so I started writing down all the things I had done and achieved up until that point and then it seemed like a natural progression to start looking forward over the next 10 years.